TLeconte/acarsdec/README.md

 for the AirSpy device
  -g gain :              set airspy gain (0..21)

- -k airspy_serial_number :            decode from airspy device with supplied serial number specified in hex, ie 0xA74068C82F591693

- -s f1 [f2] ... [fN] :		decode from airspy receiving at VHF frequencies "f1" and optionally "f2" to "fN" in Mhz (ie : -s  131.525 131.725 131.825 ).
+ -s airspydevice f1 [f2] ... [fN] :		decode from airspy device number or S/N "airspydevice" receiving at VHF frequencies "f1" and optionally "f2" to "fN" in Mhz (ie : -s  131.525 131.725 131.825 ).
 Frequencies must be within the same 2MHz.

 for the SDRplay device